 Getting Audible Feedback

-Written by Allen Wyatt (last updated May 13, 2022)
+Written by Allen Wyatt (last updated March 23, 2024)

-This tip applies to Excel 2007, 2010, 2013, 2016, 2019, and Excel in Microsoft 365
+This tip applies to Excel 2007, 2010, 2013, 2016, 2019, Excel in Microsoft 365, and 2021

 1. Display the Excel Options dialog box.
 (In Excel 2007 click the Office button and then click Excel Options.
 In Excel 2010 or a later version display the File tab of the ribbon and then click Options.)

-4. Regardless of which version of Excel you are using, make sure the Provide Feedback with Sound check box is selected
+4. Regardless of which version of Excel you are using, make sure the Provide Feedback with Sound check box is selected.

 5. Click on OK.

 ExcelTips is your source for cost-effective Microsoft Excel training.
-This tip (8240) applies to Microsoft Excel 2007, 2010, 2013, 2016, 2019, and Excel in Microsoft 365.
+This tip (8240) applies to Microsoft Excel 2007, 2010, 2013, 2016, 2019, Excel in Microsoft 365, and 2021.
 You can find a version of this tip for the older menu interface of Excel here: Getting Audible Feedback.

 Author Bio